-This is a survey course in higher Mathematics.
+This is a university level college class.
 Topics include advanced algebra, polar coordinates, theory of equations, conics and curve sketching, trigonometry, limits, and an introduction to Calculus.
+Students in this course must take the CEEB AP Exam in Precalculus.

 1448 - Advanced Placement Calculus AB Level 4 1.0 Credit